msmithMTC/Spatial-Analysis-Mapping-Projects/Project-Documentation/Parcel/ReadMe.md

 Two custom tools were created using ArcGIS Pro Model Builder to generate the final output feature class, as well as intermediary feature classes & rasters.
 The feature class generated highlights employment density within [FMMP Urban and Built Up](http://www.conservation.ca.gov/dlrp/fmmp/mccu/Pages/map_categories.aspx) areas.
 The toolbox containing the tools is linked below.
 Assumptions are maintained as defaults within the tools.

+## Expected Outcomes
+The expectation was there would be blah, blah, blah

 ## Results
 All end products on sites limited to Metropolitan Transportation Commission staff (require login)